-Although rather small country (almost 2 million inhabitants) Latvia has welcoming people, gorgeous nature and pagan festivities… Check out these amazing but true facts about beautiful Latvia!
+Although a rather small country (almost 2 million inhabitants) Latvia has welcoming people, gorgeous nature and Summer solstice festivities… Check out these amazing facts about beautiful Latvia!

 One of the last corners of Europe to join Christendom, Latvians are still very much pagans at heart.
 They worship nature by jumping over bonfires at Midsummer Eve, and many surnames are about birds, animals or trees.